A calculus for modal compact Hausdorff spaces: Admissibility of -rules in

 \section{Admissibility of $\Pi_2$-rules in $\MSSIC$}

-In this section we prove admissibility of various $\Pi_2$-rules in $\MSSIC$ by utilizing relational semantics.
-In particular we will obtain that all the $\Pi_2$-rules of $\MSSICU$ are admissible in $\MSSIC$, and hence $\MSSICU$ and $\MSSIC$ coincide.
+In this section we prove admissibility in $\MSSIC$ of several $\Pi_2$-rules by utilizing relational semantics.
+In particular, we show that the three $\Pi_2$-rules in the definition of $\UMSSIC$ are admissible in $\MSSIC$, and hence $\UMSSIC$ and $\MSSIC$ coincide.

 Formulas in the language of $\MSSIC$ can be interpreted in Kripke frames $(X,T,S)$ where $T$ is a ternary relation and $S$ is a binary relation.
 Let $v \colon \text{Prop} \to \wp(X)$ be a valuation.
 The Boolean connectives are interpreted in the standard way and for $x \in X$ we set